RealGeeks/wp_export_parser/README.md

 #wp_export_parser

+[![Build Status](https://secure.travis-ci.org/RealGeeks/wp_export_parser.png?branch=master)](http://travis-ci.org/RealGeeks/wp_export_parser)

 Parsing XML sucks.
-This library provides a cleaner interface to get at the data in a Wordpress export XML file
+This library provides a cleaner interface to get at the data in a Wordpress export XML file.

-[![Build Status](https://secure.travis-ci.org/RealGeeks/wp_export_parser.png?branch=master)](http://travis-ci.org/RealGeeks/wp_export_parser)
+I'm using the built-in `etree.ElementTree` parser to parse the actual Wordpress XML file, and [BeautifulSoup4](http://www.crummy.com/software/BeautifulSoup/) to extract images from the body of the posts.

+If you have a Wordpress export that breaks the parser (I *know* they are out there) send it over and I'll see what I can do to make it work.

+#Features

+wp_export_parser can extract the following features from a Wordpress export file:

+ * Posts
+ * Pages
+ * Comments
+ * Categories
+ * Images linked in posts and pages

 ```python